 To satisfy the perceived future market requirements for RFID, it is proposed that interrogators will operate in the band 915 MHz to 921 MHz at power levels of up to 4 W e.r.p. in four channels of 400 kHz each.
 The remainder of the band will be used for the low level response from the tags.
 This will increase reading performance and potentially permit data rates that are four times faster than those currently possible.

-RFID with detect-and-avoid for protection of ER-GSM (and perhaps also other services) are under study.

-Figure should be w/o ALD

-Only generic SRD with medium access rules (application neutral)

-Why 200 kHz spacing (upper part GSM-R ??)

-Adaptations needed in SRD vs RFIS situation compared with 865-868 MHz situation?

-The updated Summary Of Trs Outlining Srd/Rfid Requirements In The Band 915-921 MHz
+Summary Of ETSI TRs Outlining SRD/RFID Requirements In The Band 915-921 MHz